allinfinite/visuals/README.md

 ## Features

-- **68 Visual Patterns**: Particle systems, sacred geometry, cosmic effects, nature & creatures, and more
+- **75 Visual Patterns**: Particle systems, sacred geometry, cosmic effects, nature & creatures, fluid dynamics, and more
 - **Multi-Layer Composition System**: Randomly mix and blend multiple patterns simultaneously
   - **🖱️ All layers respond to mouse/clicks**: Every active pattern reacts to your interactions
   - **Real-time monitoring**: See which patterns are currently active